 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple.
-I will show you through the step by step installation Nikto in Ubuntu server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Nikto Web Scanner on Ubuntu

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

-apt-get install wget unzip libnet-ssleay-perl libwhisker2-perl openssl
+sudo apt update sudo apt upgrade sudo apt install wget unzip libnet-ssleay-perl libwhisker2-perl openssl

-Step 3.
-Installing Nikto Web Scanner.
+Step 2.
+Installing Nikto Web Scanner on Ubuntu system.

 Step 4.
 Scan for vulnerabilities using Nikto.

 Congratulations!
 You have successfully installed Nikto.
-Thanks for using this tutorial for installing Nikto web scanner on your Ubuntu 16.04 system.
-For additional help or useful information, we recommend you to check the official Nikto website.
+Thanks for using this tutorial for installing the Nikto web scanner on your Ubuntu 16.04 system.
+For additional help or useful information, we recommend you check the official Nikto website.